 Demand Drivers Present Position Projection Impact On Services Growth Development Population fluctuations due to mining industry fluctuations has had a significant impact on planning for services required.
 Large subdivision releases have recently rapidly occurred to accommodate potential population surges.
 New growth areas will continue to be released, although at a more sustained rate.
-Increased demand on downstream sewerage infrastructure.
-Increase in developer contributed assets to operate and maintain Increasing environmental standards Council maintains two treatment plants that utilise technology that will not meet future environmental standards Requirements are to become more stringent Increased treatment cost High cost of replacement plant Redundancy of existing plant Increasing costs The cost to construct, maintain and renew infrastructure is increasing at a rate greater than Council's revenue Anticipated to continue.
-Cost of renewing sewerage systems is increasing as development density increases.
+Increased demand on existing water supply infrastructure.
+Increase in developer contributed assets to operate and maintain Increasing community health and water quality aesthetics standards Council maintains three treatment plants that utilise technology that may not meet future environmental standards Requirements are to become more stringent Increased treatment cost High cost of replacement plant Redundancy of existing plant Increasing costs The cost to construct, maintain and renew infrastructure is increasing at a rate greater than Council's revenue Anticipated to continue.
+Cost of renewing water supply systems is increasing as development density increases.
 The need to carefully target and plan infrastructure is increasing in importance as maximising the service that can be delivered within funding limitations will be under pressure